 LANGUAGES OTHER THAN SPANISH (LOTS)- CLSO staff will contract with agencies or multilingual interpreters/independent contractors to coordinate interpreters for schools.
 Quick codes must be provided by the requestor at the school at the time of the request and/or invoices must be paid out of the school’s interpretation/translation budget.

 SPANISH- Spanish translation will be provided by CLSO staff at no cost to schools for communications such as principal letters, incidents, or any information related to student health and safety.
-For other documents such as: newsletters, event invitations, sillabi, permissions slips, etc… the school should cover the cost of these translations out of their translation/interpretation budgets.
+For other documents such as: school handbooks, newsletters, event invitations, sillabi, permissions slips, etc… the school should cover the cost of these translations out of their translation/interpretation budgets.

 LANGUAGES OTHER THAN SPANISH (LOTS)- Translation requests in languages other than Spanish should also be submitted to the CLSO and not to external agencies.
 The CLSO will negotiate rates, timelines and provide feedback on translations to agencies.
 Once again, schools will be responsible for paying for services out of their interpretation/translation budgets.